If happiness is the ultimate goal in life, why are so many unhappy people on this planet? Why must we suffer to achieve that happiness?

 This is what came to my mind:

-“To give people the knowledge, confidence, and tools to take on their injury and pain in order help them reach their goals, dreams and grow physically, emotionally mentally.”
+“To give people the knowledge, confidence, and tools to take on their injury and pain to help them reach their goals and dreams and grow physically and emotionally.”

 What do you think?

-If you are a kettlebell girl, then the solution to all fitness goals is kettlebells.
+If you are a kettlebell girl, the solution to all fitness goals is kettlebells.

-Try to expand yourself so you have several hammers and know when the right time to use that hammer is.
+Try to expand yourself, so you have several hammers and know when to use that hammer at the right time.

-What you do now, will change the future of your kids and grandkids.
-For example, your parents may have not had an education and they encouraged you to go to school.
+What you do now will change the future of your kids and grandkids.
+For example, your parents may not have had an education and encouraged you to go to school.
 You finished college.
-Now your kids are expected to go to college and your grandkids will finish college.
+Your kids are expected to attend college, and your grandkids will finish college.

 Take the time to reflect on your life and mine your past.
 You will learn many new lessons, find what is important and discover your focus.

-Dan shared a story where he was working at a school and the school had an issue with shoulder injuries.
-He looked at the film of the injuries and it was how the athletes were falling that was leading to injuries.
+Dan shared a story where he was working at a school, and the school had an issue with shoulder injuries.
+He looked at the film of the injuries and how the athletes were falling led to injuries.
 They were falling with their arms outstretched.
 Dan taught his athletes how to fall and roll.
 This led to a decrease in shoulder injuries.
 Very cool.